 Boysenberries New Zealand takes food safety very seriously and will continually strive to improve our systems to ensure our boysenberries are consistently of high quality, are safe and healthy and delivered on time to meet customer requirements.

-Boysenberries New Zealand has a comprehensive documented system to assist Growers, Pack houses, Cold Stores and Transport operators.
-This system is reviewed annually and updated as required pre harvest.
-The system is a working document that is based on HACCP principles.
+We have comprehensive Quality Food Safety Manual to assist growers, packhouses, cold stores and transport operators.
+This manual is reviewed annually and updated as required pre harvest.
+The manual is a working document that is based on HACCP principles.

-All pack houses operate and comply with our HACCP requirements and NZGAP principles.
-All approved pack house operations undergo an intensive internal audit programme during the harvest season and an external third party audit during each processing period.
+All growers and packhouses comply with GLOBALG.A.P. and are audited annually by a third party.
+All packhouses operate and comply with FSSC requirements.
+All packhouse operations undergo an intensive internal audit programme during the harvest season and an external FSSC audit during each processing period.

 All finished products have GS1 compliant barcode labels containing the following information embedded into the barcode and also human readable;